ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 ## Context

-MoJ monitors use of its services [by recording actions that are performed](https://security-guidance.service.justice.gov.uk/logging-and-monitoring) via logging or event recording.
+MoJ monitors use of its services [by recording actions that are performed](https://security-guidance.service.justice.gov.uk/logging-and-monitoring) via log or event recording.
 Raw log files for internal services are normally [retained for 13 months](https://security-guidance.service.justice.gov.uk/logging-and-monitoring/#log-retention).

 To comply with security requirements, our service must not provide "unsupervised" access to service user data.
 Keeping an audit trail of who has accessed and updated data is considered sufficient "supervision" for